-Drill intersections from all drill drives have been interpreted and are shown in Figures 2 to 4.

-Significant mineralised intervals are shown at a cut-off grade of $0.12\%~U_3O_8$.
-Results from all drill drives support and add resolution to the current Ranger 3 Deeps geological model.
-The width and grade of the reported significant intersections are broadly in line with results from previous surface drilling.
+Drill intersections from drill drive 4C and 5C have been interpreted and are shown in Figures 2 and 3 respectively.
+Significant mineralised intervals are shown at a cut-off grade of $0.12\% U_3O_8$.
+Results from drill drives 4C and 5C support and add resolution to the current Ranger 3 Deeps geological model.
+The width and grade of the reported significant intersections broadly confirm results from previous drill data.
+The absence of significant mineralisation from the drill drive 5C position confirms a known barren zone in the resource due to the influence of the east-west trending North Bounding Fault, beyond which the mineralisation is less continuous.

-Figure 2 - Interpreted cross section showing the drilling results from Cuddy 11C North.
+Figure 2 - Interpreted cross section showing the drilling results from drill drive 4C.